-If your blog is supposed to be generating leads—if that’s one of the most important goals you’ve set for your content marketing effort—then be certain to understand that premium content is what links your regular content to your lead-generating activities.
+If your blog is supposed to generate leads—if that’s one of the most important goals you’ve set for your content marketing effort—then be certain to understand that premium content is what links your regular content to your lead-generating activities.

 Understanding the pivotal role played by premium content has helped our clients realize that premium content is not like the cherry atop the dollop of whipped cream on your sundae.
 It’s not an occasional “extra” you provide.
 It’s really your core content; as such, it should sit at the very center of your content strategy.

-Given what premium content is and the role it plays in your lead-gen process, you should maximize each piece of premium content you publish by creating a marketing campaign to promote and distribute it as broadly as possible.
+Given what premium content is and its role in your lead-gen process, you should maximize each piece of premium content you publish by creating a marketing campaign to promote and distribute it as broadly as possible.
 Your ordinary blog articles now become essential foot-soldiers in those campaigns.
 That’s content strategy, so if you’ve locked on to how this works, give me a big fist pump and a loud Yes! — or if you’re at the library, a virtual yes will do.

-- What products or services do we ultimately want to draw attention to?
+What products or services do we ultimately want to draw attention to?

-- What type of content would be so useful that someone would gladly provide their name and email address in exchange for it?
+What type of content would be so useful that someone would gladly provide their name and email address in exchange for it?

-- What topics or titles would be of interest to our target persona?
+What topics or titles would be of interest to our target persona?

 As with any other idea-generating process, you’ll make better choices (create better premium content) if you come up with a long list of possibilities and narrow it down to the best ones.
 Then consider, for each idea you think you want to move forward with, what form it should take (white paper? infographic? video? eBook?).

 Company: XYZ Radio